COVESA/iot-event-analytics/src/sdk/python/examples/integrations/agent-network/README.md

 ## Prerequisites

-Install required libraries for the VerifyTalent: _pip install -r src/sdk/python/examples/integrations/agent-network/verify/requirements.txt_
+Install required libraries for the VerifyTalent: _pip install -r src/sdk/python/examples/integrations/agent-network/requirements.txt_

 ### Issue with cffi_backend

-If you have face this issue:
+If you have faced this issue:

 > from cryptography.hazmat.bindings._padding import lib
 > ModuleNotFoundError: No module named '_cffi_backend'"